 Eventually it became about being an infamous master criminal, a Napoléon of crime, a dreaded lord of the underworld.

 The theme, the hook of the Jester is that the public are fools who only love all the wrong things.
 And cannot discern truth or talent, being endlessly hoodwinked by manipulators and not recognising alleged genius like Powers’.

-Thus, his actions have a strong angle where they make a fool of everyone.
+Thus, his plans are about making a fool of everyone.
 He seeks to fool all the people all the time.
 And this is done through staging, acting, diversion, spin, fakery, framing, etc..

 He also wants to make his recurrent opponents look like saps, stooges, the straight man.
 Like he was for years when his theatrical career had hit rock bottom.